Global studies: Subjects of Interest

-National security
+National Security

 The first major funding for international education was the 1966 International Education Act in the US.
 It provided funding to institutions of higher education to create and strengthen international studies programs.
-Created at the time of the Cold War, this act stressed the need for all citizens (with a focus on USA citizens) to understand global issues in order to build skills for diplomacy.
+Created at the time of the Cold War, this act stressed the need for all citizens (with a focus on USA citizens) to understand global issues to build skills for diplomacy.
 "The importance of diplomacy as a driving force for political development is well known and understood.
 It is of great importance as a long term instrument for conflict prevention."

-The development of issues and crisis on a global scale such as international terrorism, climate change and environmental degradation, pandemics (such as ebola), and the Great Recession have convinced policymakers of the importance of global studies and international education to national security and diplomacy.
+The development of global issues and crises, such as international terrorism, climate change, environmental degradation, pandemics (such as Ebola), and the Great Recession, has convinced policymakers of the importance of global studies and international education for national security and diplomacy.

-Global economy
+Global Economy

 A second motivation for global studies is facilitating a better understanding of the global marketplace.
-Many international companies have identified the need for a workforce that has the skills to work cross-culturally and identify and serve the needs of a global market.
+Many international companies have identified the need for a workforce with the skills to work cross-culturally and to identify and serve the needs of a global market.
 Some international companies, such as Microsoft, have taken the lead in convening policymakers and key stakeholders to demand additional investment in education.
 The US state and federal governments have also placed global studies as a key priority for preparing a competitive workforce.
-Furthermore, in 2002 the Australian federal government (through its development body AusAID) used some of its funding to introduce a ‘Global Education Program.’
+Furthermore, in 2002, the Australian federal government (through its development body AusAID) used some of its funding to introduce a 'Global Education Program'.
 This program aims to increase understanding of development and international issues among Australian students.
 It provides teachers with professional development opportunities with NGOs and thorough curriculum support.
 The program "informs and encourages teachers to introduce students to global issues in a classroom setting."
-Higher education institutions have closely followed with integrating international studies across disciplines.
+Higher education institutions have closely followed by integrating international studies across disciplines.
 It is rare to find a leading business school without an international focus.